 Mitral valve prolapse often has no specific or known cause.
-It often runs in families, and other conditions, such as scoliosis and connective tissue problems, can contribute to mitral valve prolapse.
-According to the National Heart, Lung, and Blood Institute, only about three percent of the U.S. population has mitral valve prolapse, and fewer people actually experience serious problems associated with the condition (NHLBI).
+It tends to run in families or occur in those who have other conditions, such as scoliosis and connective tissue problems, which can contribute to mitral valve prolapse.
+According to the American Heart Association, about 2 percent of the U.S. population has a mitral valve prolapse.
+Even fewer people experience serious problems associated with the condition.

 A variety of heart problems can cause mitral valve regurgitation.
-You may develop mitral valve regurgitation if you have had:
+You may develop mitral valve regurgitation if you’ve had:

-- endocarditis (inflammation of the heart’s lining and valves)
+- endocarditis, or inflammation of the heart’s lining and valves

 - heart attack

 Damage to your heart’s tissue cords or wear and tear to your mitral valve can also lead to regurgitation.
 Mitral valve prolapse can sometimes cause regurgitation.

 Mitral valve disease symptoms vary depending on the exact problem with your valve.
 A problem with your mitral valve may cause no symptoms at all.
 When symptoms do occur, they can include:

 - shortness of breath, especially when you are lying down on your back or exercising

 - fatigue and tiredness